01-edu/public/subjects/build-brick-and-break/README.md

 - Each one of the two emojis in the top-right corner fires a function on click:
   - 🔨: triggers the function `repair`.
 Write the body of that function.
 It receives any number of `ids`.
 For each `id`, it retrieves the HTML element, and sets the `repaired` custom attribute to `in progress` if it is a brick situated in the middle column, and `true` if not.
   - 🧨: triggers the `destroy` function.
-Erite the body of that function.
+Write the body of that function.
 It removes the current last brick in the tower.

 ### Files